"Poor Places" as written by and Jeffrey Scott/bennett Tweedy....

 His fangs have been pulled

-And I really want to see you tonight
+And I really wanna see you tonight

-There's Bourbon on the breath
+There's bourbon on the breath

 Of the singer you love so much